-I am an accredited professional registrant of the National Counselling Society and I adhere to their Code of Ethics.
+I am an Accredited Professional Registrant of the National Counselling Society and I work within their Code of Ethical Practice.
 I am also subject to their complaints procedure currently in force.
 I regularly consult with a counselling Supervisor and I am fully insured for my work.